The Schools Association

-For more information on a specific 4201 school, please click on the below links.
+For more information on a specific 4201 school, please click on the links below:

 Schools educating New York’s students who are physically disabled and health impaired:

-Schools educating New York’s students who are blind, visually impaired and/or has multiple disabilities:
+Schools educating New York’s students who are blind, visually impaired and/or have multiple disabilities:

-Schools educating New York’s children who are deaf and hard-of-hearing and/or have multiple disabilities:
+Schools educating New York’s children who are deaf, hard-of-hearing and/or have multiple disabilities: